Győr: History

 In the mid-19th century, Győr's role in trade grew as steamship traffic on the River Danube began.
 The town lost its importance in trade when the railway line between Budapest and Kanizsa superseded river traffic after 1861.
 The town leaders compensated for this loss with industrialisation.
 The town prospered until World War II when several buildings were destroyed.
 Some large-scale strategic bombing devastated industrial and residential areas as well as the airport.
 It was targeted because the Rába factory was a main tank (Turán) and aeroplane (Bf 109) producer.
 One of these raids destroyed some parts of the maternity hospital.

 The 1950s and '60s brought more change: only big blocks of flats were built, and the old historical buildings were not given care or attention.
 In the 1970s the reconstruction of the city centre began; old buildings were restored and reconstructed.
 In 1989 Győr won the European award for the protection of monuments.

 A 100-year-old Raba factory on the River Danube close to the historical centre is to be replaced by a new community called Városrét.
 The mixed-use community will have residential and commercial space as well as schools, clinics and parks.

 The city's main theatre is the National Theatre of Győr, finished in 1978.
 It features large ceramic ornaments made by Victor Vasarely.

-The city has several historical buildings, for example the castle, and the Lutheran Evangelic church.
+The city has several historical buildings, for example the castle, and the Lutheran Evangelical Catholic church.